Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 ## Object Detection
 - Once training is complete, locate the best weights file (best.pt) in the runs/exp/ directory.
+- We have saved the weights after training the model, so model needs to be trained only once.
+The weights can then be used in the application.
 - Since the weights file is too big to push to git.
 We have copied it to drive.
 Please find link here:
 `https://drive.google.com/file/d/1TeOIEfY2de_mEEObZjReO9VIcOt0ilVA/view?usp=sharing`
 - Use the best weights to perform object detection on a test image using the following command: